xanjohns/common-config/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE-FEATURE.md

 ---
-name: New Feature/Improvement Template
+name: New Feature/Improvement
 about: A standard issue template to use in all Symbiflow repositories.
-Adapted from [*Open Source Templates*](https://www.talater.com/open-source-templates/#/) by Tal Ater.
+Adapted from Open Source Templates by Tal Ater.
 labels: enhancement
 ---
 <!--- Provide a general summary of the issue in the Title above -->